 To study at Stellenbosch University you are required to:

 - South African school system: Have obtained a National Senior Certificate (NSC) as certified by Umalusi with admission to Bachelor’s degree studies, which means that you must obtain a mark of at least 50% in each of four school subjects from the list of university admission subjects: Accounting, Agricultural Sciences, Business Studies, Consumer Studies, Dramatic Arts, Economics, Engineering Graphics and Design, Geography, History, Information Technology, Languages (one language of learning and teaching at a higher education institution and two other recognised language subjects), Life Sciences, Mathematics, Mathematical Literacy, Music, Physical Sciences, Religion Studies and Visual Arts.

-- International school system: Final school results from International Curriculum (Cambridge International, International Baccalaureate, etc.), including School of Tomorrow.
+- International school system: Final school results from the International Curriculum (Cambridge International, International Baccalaureate, etc.), including the School of Tomorrow.

 - Have written the National Benchmark Tests (NBTs).

-Note that when you apply for a programme in the faculty of Law and of Medicine and Health Sciences, the NBT’s need to be written before 30 June if you want to be considered for selection.
+Note that when you apply for a program in the faculty of Law and of Medicine and Health Sciences, the NBT’s need to be written before 30 June if you want to be considered for selection.

 - Also, meet further requirements specific to the program (s) of your choice as set out in the program outlines under the various faculties

 Faculty selection guidelines

-Large numbers of prospective students apply for programmes.
-Unfortunately the school can accept only a limited number of students.
+Large numbers of prospective students apply for programs.
+Unfortunately, the school can accept only a limited number of students.

-Even though you may meet the admission requirements of a programme, you are not guaranteed admission to the programme of your choice.
+Even though you may meet the admission requirements of a program, you are not guaranteed admission to the program of your choice.

 - Arts and Social Sciences